radekg/terraform-provisioner-ansible/README.md

 }
 ```

 Unless `remote.skip_install = true`, the provisioner will install Ansible on the bootstrapped machine.
-Next, a temporary inventory file is created and uploaded to the host, playbooks and roles referenced by `plays.playbook.file_path` and `plays.playbook.roles_path` are uploaded, Ansible Vault password file is uploaded (unless no vault password file is given).
-Finally, Ansible will be executed.
+Next, a temporary inventory file is created and uploaded to the host, any playbooks, roles, Vault password files are uploaded to the host.

 Remote provisioning works with a Linux target host only.